colinyjchung/darkdragons/content/post/octomasses-make-me-hurl.md

 ## Rope Ladder Down to Hell

 At the bottom of the chute is a cave 50' across with a large hole, and coming up and through it, a large tentacle.
 It pulsates, but doesn't seem aggressive.
 Part of it slithers in the air towards Emma as if to say hello.
-Strangely, there is a rope ladder attached to the tentacle all the way down into the darkness.
-It looks like the cultists use this rope ladder as a means of traveling between floors.
+Strangely, there is a rope ladder attached to and along the tentacle all the way down into the darkness.
+It looks like the cultists use this tentacle-rope-ladder-contraption as a means of traveling between floors.

 The Snack Club climb down.
+They're careful to not burn the tentacle with their torches.
 They see a cave entrance.
 It's like they're climbing down an elevator shaft and there are doorways at different floors.
 Emma, Aranna, and Orlan... along with their hench-people, Somme, Adele, Beegull, and Hemdan decide to enter the cave.
 Orlan, Purple Nurple, Elyssa, and Lane decide to keep going down the rope-ladder.

 **The Snack Club has officially _split the party_.**